 GeneCards Summary for EIF3J Gene

 EIF3J (Eukaryotic Translation Initiation Factor 3 Subunit J) is a Protein Coding gene.
-Among its related pathways are Viral mRNA Translation and Translational Control.
-GO annotations related to this gene include translation initiation factor activity.
+Diseases associated with EIF3J include Spastic Paraplegia 11 and Spastic Paraplegia 11, Autosomal Recessive.
+Among its related pathways are Activation of the mRNA upon binding of the cap-binding complex and eIFs, and subsequent binding to 43S and Viral mRNA Translation.
+Gene Ontology (GO) annotations related to this gene include translation initiation factor activity.

 Component of the eukaryotic translation initiation factor 3 (eIF-3) complex, which is required for several steps in the initiation of protein synthesis (PubMed:25849773, PubMed:27462815).
 The eIF-3 complex associates with the 40S ribosome and facilitates the recruitment of eIF-1, eIF-1A, eIF-2:GTP:methionyl-tRNAi and eIF-5 to form the 43S pre-initiation complex (43S PIC).
 The eIF-3 complex stimulates mRNA recruitment to the 43S PIC and scanning of the mRNA for AUG recognition.
 The eIF-3 complex is also required for disassembly and recycling of post-termination ribosomal complexes and subsequently prevents premature joining of the 40S and 60S ribosomal subunits prior to initiation.
 The eIF-3 complex specifically targets and initiates translation of a subset of mRNAs involved in cell proliferation, including cell cycling, differentiation and apoptosis, and uses different modes of RNA stem-loop binding to exert either translational activation or repression (PubMed:25849773).